On putative self-similarity for incompressible 3D Euler: Introduction

 The paper~\cite{Elgindi25} identifies an outgoing property (cf.~\eqref{eq:outgoing:tarek}) as being an essential ingredient for the existence of self-similar profiles.
 This outgoing property quantifies the statement that all self-similar Lagrangian trajectories that originate from nonzero labels must escape to infinity as (self-similar) time diverges.
 In particular, this condition implies that the self-similar Lagrangian flow has no stagnation points, except for the trivial one at the origin.

-In this paper we prove that if an outgoing globally self-similar smooth solution to incompressible 3D Euler equations exists, then we must have $\gamma \geq 1/2$; see Theorem~\ref{thm:outgoing:one:half}, Theorem~\ref{thm:outgoing:global}, and~Theorem~\ref{thm:axisym:strange}.
+In this paper we prove that if a globally self-similar smooth solution to incompressible 3D Euler equations exists, and it satisfies a local version of the outgoing property, then we must have $\gamma \geq 1/2$; see Theorem~\ref{thm:outgoing:one:half} and Theorem~\ref{thm:outgoing:global:new}.
 Thus, in this case, the approach proposed to produce incompressible Navier-Stokes singularities via Euler self-similar solutions must fail.

-When restricting our analysis to axisymmetric similarity profiles, we prove stronger results.
-If the velocity has nonzero swirl at a stagnation point of the self-similar Lagrangian flow map, then $\gamma=1/2$; see Theorem~\ref{thm:axissym:with:swirl}.
-Alternatively, irrespective of the swirl value, if the velocity field is $C^1$ smooth in a neighborhood of all stagnation points of the self-similar Lagrangian flow map, and if all these stagnation points lie on the axis of symmetry, then $\gamma\geq 1/2$; see Theorem~\ref{thm:axisym:new}.

 Independently of the outgoing property, if a globally self-similar vorticity profile $\Omega$ exists, then it cannot be too small, as measured by a certain scaling invariant norm, see Theorem~\ref{thm:Omega:not:small}.